torontojs/orgmode/playbooks/events/js_code_club.md

 ### Table signs
 It's good when people can sit near others who are doing similar things.
 We usually put [signs](https://docs.google.com/presentation/d/1GnxNPHRkA-GEMg5MNNu4mdAPjbwJQUrIIc0mLq8ends/edit#slide=id.g3cd207a4c5_1_0) on the tables and as people are coming in we suggest that they sit near the sign for what they're doing/using.

+### Confirm that the door will stay unlocked
+Ask Jeff to make sure the door locking time is at least 7 PM.

 ### Greet people as they arrive
 There are often many new people.
 We try to greet them as they arrive and let them know what's going on.